Cayuse grapes

 Closing the Circle

-Visitors to the Cayuse farm see far more than just vineyards.
+Visitors to Cayuse see far more than just vineyards.
 They find chickens, pigs, sheep and cows, apple and cherry trees, tomato and cucumber vines and rows of corn.
-Two draft horses—named Zeppo and Red—patrol a lush, several-acre pasture.
 “It closes the biodynamic circle by integrating animals into the farm, and shows respect for the old ways,” Christophe says.